 Antagonists can be competitive (by binding reversibly to the receptor) or non-competitive (bind irreversibly to the receptor [e.g., covalent bonds] or by allosterically changing the conformation of the protein/enzyme).
 The action of a competitive inhibitor can be reversed by increasing the concentration of the agonist, whereas this is not the case for non-competitive inhibitors.

 When the action of a drug is increased when given in the presence of another drug, it is called synergism.
 Examples are aspirin and paracetamol.

 Efficacy is the property of the drug to produce the (desired) biological effect.
 Efficacy is often used when comparing or evaluating drugs in clinical trials.

-Potency is the concentration of a drug required to produce an effect of a specified intensity.
+The potency is the concentration of a drug required to produce an effect of a specified intensity.

-- It is usually calculated as the concentration (or dose) required to produce 50% of the drug’s maximal effect (EC50).
+- It is usually calculated as the concentration (or dose) required to produce 50% of the drug’s maximal effect (EC>50).